TattdCodeMonkey/rgb_led_control/README.md

 Arduino UNO with rgb led at pins 9, 10 &amp; 11

-Nothing too special, just an excuse to lear some node and play with my arduino.
+Nothing too special, just an excuse to learn some node and play with my arduino.